peiffer-innovations/automated_testing_framework/README.md

 `_now`      | `DateTime` | n/a       | Returns `DateTime.now().toUtc()`.
 `_passing`  | `boolean`  | `true`    | Describes whether the test is currently passing or not.
 This will be `true` up until the first failed step at which it will remain `false` for the remainder of the test.
 `_platform` | `String`   | `android` | The current platform running the test.
 Will be one of: `android`, `fuchsia`, `ios`, `linux`, `macos`, `windows`, `web`, `unknown`.

 ---

+## Remote Drivers

+In addition to the ability to execute tests manually or at launch time, libraries exist to allow a device running the application be remotely connected to and have tests executed.

+The current libraries utilize a singular realtime websocket based server written in Dart.

+For the code hosting the client that needs to be included in the application as well as some example scripts, see: [Websocket Driver](https://pub.dev/packages/automated_testing_framework_driver_websocket).

+For the code hosting the server portion, see: [Websocket Server](https://pub.dev/packages/automated_testing_framework_server_websocket).

+---